knative/docs/install/getting-started-knative-app.md

 ## Before you begin

-You'll need a Kubernetes cluster with Knative Serving installed.
+You need a Kubernetes cluster with Knative Serving installed.

 For installation instructions, see one of the following install guides:
 * [Easy Install on Google Kubernetes Engine](Knative-with-GKE.md)
 * [Easy Install on Minikube](Knative-with-Minikube.md)

-You'll also need an image of the app you'd like to deploy available on an image hosting platform like Google Container Registry or Docker Hub.
+You also need an image of the app that you'd like to deploy available on an image hosting platform like Google Container Registry or Docker Hub.
 An image of the sample application used in this guide is available on GCR.